 Cannabis contains over 100 different cannabinoids, with THC (tetrahydrocannabinol) and CBD (cannabidiol) being the most well-known.
 These compounds interact with our body’s endocannabinoid system, which plays a crucial role in regulating mood, stress response, and emotional balance.

 Research suggests that the endocannabinoid system helps maintain mental equilibrium.
 When this system is out of balance, it can contribute to anxiety and depression symptoms.
-Cannabis compounds may help restore this balance, offering potential relief for those struggling with mental health issues.
+Cannabis compounds may help restore this balance, offering potential relief for those struggling with mental health challenges.

 How Cannabis Affects the Brain and Mood